What information can I record in Personal Emergency Record Keeping Software?

 Home Safe or Security Box

-- Copy of your Family Facts Report from Family Management Software
+- Copy of your Family Facts Report from Personal Emergency Record Keeping Software

 - Tax returns

 - Home improvement records